FolukeDade/Group5/README.md

 TESTING
 -------------

  Manual and Automated testing (Regression tests).
 We tested the Class Methods using JUNIT5.
+Example: TestCommonClass

 MAINTAINERS
 -----------